-Data breaches caused by third-parties cost millions of dollars every year to large companies and are devastating to small businesses.
-They can also incur additional costs beyond the usual financial, regulatory, and reputational damage.
+The cost of a third-party data breach can reach millions of dollars every year for large companies and could be devastating to small businesses.
+These breaches can also incur additional costs beyond the usual financial, regulatory, and reputational damage.
 In this blog we explore some of the most resonant third-party data breaches where big companies incurred huge losses.

 In 2013, at the height of the shopping season, retail giant Target discovered their systems had been breached between November 27 and December 15.

 The initial statement said approximately 40 million credit and debit card accounts may have been impacted, with customers all over the U.S. affected.
 The breach also affected contact information for more than 60 million Target customers.